coderbyheart/coderbyheart.com/content/About.md

 Internet of Things using JavaScript at
 [Nordic Semiconductor](https://www.nordicsemi.com/).

+I was previously active as
+<a href="https://twitter.com/coderbyheart" rel="me" title="I am no longer active on Twitter" style="text-decoration: line-through">@coderbyheart</a>
+on Twitter.
+Now I am on Mastodon, and you can follow
+<a href="https://chaos.social/@coderbyheart" title="Markus Tacker on Mastodon" rel="me">@coderbyheart@chaos.social</a>
-I am [@coderbyheart](https://twitter.com/coderbyheart) on Twitter, you can follow me there for my daily ramblings about the challenges of writing software.
+there for my daily ramblings about the challenges of writing software.

 [`{"pronoun":"he"}`](http://pronoun.is/he)